-The foundations built adjacent to the slope are common in the engineering practice [1], and in many practical construction projects, foundations should be built near each other.
+The foundations built adjacent to the slope are common in the engineering practice [1], and in many practical construction projects, the foundations should be built near each other.
 In this case, the interference between two adjacent footings may lead to a damage to the structures.
 When it comes to the safety of the foundations, two different views exist: investigating the bearing capacity and studying the settlement of the footings.
 Many published research works exist in the literature that have focused on the effect of interfering of footings resting on the horizontal ground surface.
 However, the investigation on the effect of interfering of close foundations resting on a slope has not drawn much attention, especially in the case of studying the settlement.

-Stuart [2] has studied the interference of foundations based on the limit equilibrium method for the first time.
-He illustrated that by increasing the spacing between the adjacent footings, the interference effect would diminish, and the footings behaved like an isolated foundation.
+Stuart [2] has studied the interference of foundations based on the limit equilibrium method interference effect would diminish, and the footings behaved like an isolated foundation.
 He also introduced the factors of efficiency for the bearing capacity.
 The influence of interference of closely separated foundations on the bearing capacity has been studied experimentally by Das and Larbi-Cherif [3].
 Their outcomes manifested that by increasing the spacing between the adjacent foundations, at first, the value of bearing capacity would rise and then drop.
 Once the spacing of the foundations reaches 5 to 6 times of the foundation width, the footings behave like an isolated foundation.
 Graham et al. [4] have studied the interference effect of three nearby footings.
 They showed that by decreasing the distance between the foundations, the failure load would increase.